PY1CX/Ararinha-QRP-Triband/README.md

 * LM386 amplifier circuit: There is a missing electrolytic capacitor between the LM386 pin 5 and the Headphone output.
 Can be any capacitor from 10uf to 470uf with at least 16v.

 * The 78L05 on the V1.0 board has pin 1 and pin 3 changed.
-Need to correct it on revision 2.0
+Correct on V2.0 schematic

 ### A 3D preview of the 4 layer board for the Ararinha 6 Project
 ![Preview](https://github.com/PY1CX/Ararinha-QRP-Triband/raw/master/ArarinhaPCB3D.png)